Gryt-chat/material-gryt-3/README.md

 ### Project Structure

-- The project follows a standard NextJs project, including the use of a `src` folder.
-This folder hosts all the code, while the `root` folder hosts all configurations.
+- The project follows a standard NextJs project, including the use of a `src` directory.
+This directory hosts all the code, while the `root` directory hosts all configurations.

 - The core code that translates Material Design 3 to React can be found in the `src/components/material` directory.